Compiled by Tina L. Hanlon

 Lime Kiln.
-Since 1983, the unique outdoor Theater at Lime Kiln, near Lexington, VA, has presented dramas based on Appalachian folklore and culture, as well as other plays.
+Since 1983, the unique outdoor Theater at Lime Kiln, near Lexington, VA, presented dramas based on Appalachian folklore and culture, as well as other plays and music.
 Adaptations of specific folktales have included Munci Meg, Three Drops of Blood, and Like Meat Loves Salt.
 The Baker, the Bear and the Blacksmith is a musical comedy about folk hero Simon Greene.
 The Magic Mirror is based on Hans Christian Andersen's "The Snow Queen" and set in Virginia.

 The Little Ice Man.
 Filmstrip.
 Imperial Films Co., 1969.
 Color.
 35 mm. and phonodisc.
 Also issued with cassette.
 Listed for elementary and junior high school.
 Based on the story of the same title by Gilbert Livingstone Wilson (1868-1930).
 "Relates the Cherokee legend that explains the hissing noises in the lake bottom as the remains of a large fire put out by the ice man from the North" (WorldCat).
 Audio cassette, 1968, 8 min., by International Teaching Tapes, Lakeland, Fla.